augwit/wordpress/README.md

 ## Quickstart

-Supporse your database is running on localhost, already created a database named "wordpress".
+Suppose your database is running on localhost, already with a database named "wordpress".
 User "wordpress" has the permission to access it with password "password"

-Execute below command line to run a HTTP wordpress container right away:
+You can execute below command to run a HTTP wordpress container right away:

 ```shell
 docker run -d \